roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© "That's great," Ty said.
+"That's great," Ty said.
 "Thanks, fellas.
 I've got a little tip for you both.
 I'm going to give it to Cori and then you can take it from her.
 All right, bend over, Cori."
 Cori did and Ty inserted a small, folded up plastic baggie into her pussy.
 He pushed it in as far as he could, then Cori went to the first guy and bent over.
 "Reach in and grab it," Ty said.
 "It's in pretty deep, so really dig up in there."

  The guy eased two fingers into her slowly — not because he was hesitant, but because he wanted to relish every second of this.
 Cori wasn't wet, but quickly became that way as her pussy warmed to its newest visitors.